UniversityOfHelsinkiCS/oodikone/README.md

 # oodikone2-cli
 Simple CLI tool for setting up the development environment for Oodikone.
+The entire development environment runs inside of a Docker network that's defined in the docker-compose.yml file.
+The specifics of what this means for setting up the environment and accessing logs is discussed in a later section.

 ## Prerequisites
 Install Docker CE on your machine: